eobrain/funcgo/README.md

 1. Go is a language that has been well designed to be very readable.
-However it is best as a low-level system programming language (replacing C) and it is missing many of the higher-level features that programmers expect for working further up the stack, for example in web applications.
+However it is best as a low-level system programming language (replacing C) and it is missing many of the higher-level features that programmers expect for working further up the stack, in for example in web applications.

 2. Clojure is a variety of Lisp that inter-operates with Java or JavaScript.
 It encourages a functional programming style with